sonkm3/cranehook/README.md

 ## cranehook
-cranehook is a small webhook API application run specified command when webhook called from github.
+cranehook is a small webhook API application run specified command when webhook called from GitHub.
-It's designed to use with pelican generated web site and also capable to run other tasks you need.
+It's designed to use with pelican generated website and also capable to run other tasks you need.

 ## Status
 It's in alpha state.
 We've just start using this program.